100 Notable alumni of

 -

-Quincy G. Ford is an American professional basketball player for Soproni KC of the Nemzeti Bajnokság I/A. He played college basketball for Northeastern University.
+Quincy G. Ford is an American professional basketball player for Start Lublin of the Polish Basketball League (PLK).
+He played college basketball for the Northeastern Huskies.

 -